 JVA stands for Joint Vibration Analysis.
 This high-tech, non-invasive system quickly and effectively evaluates the motion of TMJ.
 With Bio-JVA, Dr. Cranham can determine current function and customize a TMJ therapy plan to restore smooth joint motion and alleviate discomfort.

 Schedule a Consultation

-If you are concerned that you may have a bite problem or TMJ disorder, schedule an appointment with Dr. Cranham.
+If you are concerned that you may have a bite problem or TMJ disorder, schedule an appointment to visit our TMJ specialist and dentist in Chesapeake, VA.
 He will provide a thorough evaluation of your bite function and overall dental health condition.
-Dr. Cranham will then be able to offer the proper TMJ treatment in the Norfolk, VA and Chesapeake, VA area.
+Dr. Cranham will then be able to offer the proper TMJ treatment in the Norfolk, VA and Hampton Roads Virginia area.